geudde/attic-chest/pages/04.season-3/20.meeting-41/11.mouse/docs.md

 Let loftier bards the hero’s acts relate,
 I sing the memorable mouse’s fate:
 Not let a critic ear the theme refuse
-Immortal made by the Maeonian muse.
+Immortal made by the Maeonian Muse.

 ’Twas when the veil of night o’erspread the plain,
 When bats and fairies, mice and Morpheus reign;